Authority bias: Societal benefits

 In any society, a diverse and widely accepted system of authority allows the development of sophisticated structures for the production of resources, trade, expansion and social control.
 Notions of obedience and loyalty to the legitimate rule of others are generally accorded values in schools, the law, the military and in political systems.
 The strength of the bias to obey a legitimate authority figure comes from systemic socialization practices designed to instill the perception that such obedience constitutes correct behavior, and that genuine authority figures usually possess higher degrees of knowledge, wisdom and power.
 Different societies vary the terms of this dimension.
 As a result, authority bias can be rooted in the underlying social norms of society.
 Consequently, deference to authority can occur mindlessly as a kind of decision-making short cut.

 The role of other heuristics and biases

-Research support for the strength of authority bias is evident, however, the effect is not significant in some instances.
+Research support for the strength of authority bias is evident; however, the effect is not significant in some instances.
 Research is merely correlational, and hence other behavioural effects experienced in conjunction with authority bias strengthen its effects.

 Confirmation bias

-An individual exhibiting authority bias may also be subject to experiencing confirmation bias, which is the tendency to search for information that confirms your own existing beliefs.
-Research suggests that greater authority is given to financial advisors who confirm one’s existing opinions, implying that authority bias is strengthened when it coincides with confirmation bias.
+An individual exhibiting authority bias may also be subject to experiencing confirmation bias, which is the tendency to search for information that confirms one's own existing beliefs.
+Research suggests that greater authority is given to financial advisors who confirm one's existing opinions, implying that authority bias is strengthened when it coincides with confirmation bias.